JuliaCon/www.juliacon.org/2017/cfp.md

 * It may be a good idea to review previous presentations for inspiration and ideas.
 * If you are presenting about a certain project, package, or company,
   include links to guide the reader to more information.
-* Try not to assume familiarity with your subject when writing the abstract,
+* Try not to assume familiarity with your subject when writing the abstract;
   the average reader is most likely not an expert in your area of expertise.
 * Avoid opaque titles; while witty titles are good, an informative title is essential.
-* Avoid infomercials, while we love to hear how you use Julia in your company,
+* Avoid infomercials; while we love to hear how you use Julia in your company,
-  note that JuliaCon is not the place to sell your product.
+  JuliaCon is not the place to sell your product.
-* If you want feedback before submitting a proposal, contact us at juliacon@googlegroups.com well ahead of the deadline.
+* If you want feedback before submitting a proposal, contact us at `juliacon@googlegroups.com`, well ahead of the deadline.
 We are more than happy to help you improve your proposal.

 If you have doubts about becoming a speaker, check out the website